-When someone dies without a will, they are considered to be “intestate.”
+When someone dies without a will, they are considered to be “decedent.”
 In these scenarios, where the deceased does not specify how they want to distribute property at death, Georgia law automatically kicks in to determine how to allocate property.
 These are called intestate succession laws, and they can get pretty complicated depending on which family members are alive at the time of the intestate’s death.

 Georgia law lays out a specific hierarchy for determining how property is divided up among every possible family member: spouses, children, grandchildren, parents, grandparents, aunts/uncles, nieces/nephews, cousins, and other relatives.
 Because this area of law can be very difficult, it can be fraught with uncertainty and disagreement among remaining family members.
 Always consult an attorney about what to do if a family member passes away without a will or estate plan.

 Yes.
 For best estate planning practices in Georgia, you should regularly update your will to reflect financial and family changes in your life.
 Periodic review of your estate plan is an important piece of planning for the future.
 Contact the attorneys at Fennell, Briasco & Associates™ to modify your estate plan or will.